25 JUNE, 2021

 Property Registration in Delhi

-The property registration fee is an additional payment you need to pay over the stamp duty.
+The property registration fee is another payment you must pay over the stamp duty.
 Once you have paid the stamp duty, you can pay the registration fee and get your property registered with a sub-registrar.

 You can complete property registration in Delhi through the portal https://doris.delhigovt.nic.in/